pespinoz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./my_images/new_images_with_toplabels_part1.jpg" width="1500">
 <img src="./my_images/new_images_with_toplabels_part2.jpg" width="1500">

-** (As requested in the question, I'll discuss in detail the first five images here instead of my set of twelve) .
+**(As requested in the question, I'll discuss in detail the first five images here instead of my set of twelve) .
 But, in summary, there's a high correlation between the certainty of the model's classification (or distribution of soft max probabilities), and the class representation in the data.
-This underlies the need for an (augmented) balanced dataset whenever is possible to attain it.**
+This underlies the need for an (augmented) balanced dataset whenever is possible to attain it**.

 * For the first image, the model has a relatively high probability of 0.25 for **General Caution** sign, and the image does contain a *General Caution*.
 The top five soft max probabilities are shown in the plot above.